TuringIntern2018/TuringIntern2018.github.io/index.md

 <!--- (There are also other variables that we do not take into consideration, since they cannot used to predict delays:  `CRSDepTime` and `CRSArrTime` the scheduled arrival and departure local times in the hhmm format, `AirTime` in minutes, `TaxiIn` taxi in time, in minutes, `TaxiOut` taxi out time in minutes, `Cancelled` was the flight cancelled?, `CancellationCode`	reason for cancellation (A = carrier, B = weather, C = NAS, D = security), `Diverted` 1 = yes, 0 = no, `CarrierDelay` in minutes, `WeatherDelay` in minutes, `NASDelay`	in minutes, `SecurityDelay` in minutes, `LateAircraftDelay` in minutes.) -->

-# Logistic regression with TensorFlow
+# Logistic and linear regression with TensorFlow

 We make use of Estimators, a high-level TensorFlow API that includes implementations of the most popular machine learning algorithms.
 Here, in order to perform linear regression, we use the LinearClassifier estimator.
 You can learn more about Estimators on the TensorFlow official website: https://www.tensorflow.org/guide/estimators.